E3SM-Project/polaris/docs/users_guide/quick_start.md

 components.

-Typically, for MPAS-Ocean, you will clone [E3SM](https://github.com/E3SM-Project/E3SM), for OMEGA, you will clone [OMEGA](https://github.com/E3SM-Project/Omega), and for MALI, you will clone [MALI-Dev](https://github.com/MALI-Dev/E3SM).
+Typically, for MPAS-Ocean, you will clone [E3SM](https://github.com/E3SM-Project/E3SM), for Omega, you will clone [Omega](https://github.com/E3SM-Project/Omega), and for MALI, you will clone [MALI-Dev](https://github.com/MALI-Dev/E3SM).

 To build MPAS-Ocean, first source the appropriate load script (see